umangbhatnagar30/ig_clone-sql-queries/README.md

 _______________________________________________________________________________________________________________________________________________________
 USE ig_clone;

------------ # We want to reward the user who has been around the longest, Find the 5 oldest users #---------- select username, created_at from users order by created_at limit 5;
+#We want to reward the user who has been around the longest, Find the 5 oldest users#
+select username, created_at from users order by created_at limit 5;

-------------#  To understand when to run the ad campaign, figure out the day of the week most users register on? #-------- select dayname(created_at) as day_most_user_register, count(created_at) as no_of_user_register from users
+#  To understand when to run the ad campaign, figure out the day of the week most users register on? #
+select dayname(created_at) as day_most_user_register,
+count(created_at) as no_of_user_register
+from users